Title

 Executive Order No. 169 assigns the Power Sector Assets and Liabilities Management Corporation (PSALM Corporation) as an attached agency of the Department of Energy (DOE) in the Philippines, in line with the Electric Power Industry Reform Act of 2001 (EPIRA), to restructure the electric power industry by managing the sale and privatization of assets and liabilities of the National Power Corporation (NPC).

-PSALM Corporation is a government-owned and controlled corporation created under Section 49 of Republic Act No. 9136 (Electric Power Industry Reform Act of 2001) to take ownership of all existing NPC generation assets, liabilities, IPP contracts, real estate, and other disposable assets, and to manage their sale, disposition, and privatization.
+Republic Act No. 9136 (EPIRA) created PSALM (Sec.
+49).
+PSALM is tasked to take ownership of NPC generation assets, liabilities, IPP contracts, real estate, and other disposable assets, and to manage the orderly sale/disposition/privatization to liquidate NPC financial obligations and stranded contract costs (Sec.
+50).

-The President of PSALM Corporation is required to submit an annual report to the Secretary of Energy reflecting the progress of the privatization program and other related projects in accordance with the objectives of RA 9136.
+The President of PSALM Corporation must submit an annual report to the Secretary of Energy reflecting the progress of the privatization program and other related projects in consonance with EPIRA objectives.

-Executive Order No. 169 took effect fifteen (15) days after its publication in two newspapers of general circulation.
+Fifteen (15) days after publication in two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster